Deividy/deividy.github.io/Design-Patterns.md

 ---

 ### Facade;
-Provides a unified interface to a set of interfaces in a subsystem.
+Provides an unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

+---

+### Templaste Method;
+Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ---